 Advisor: Melissa Wood

 Minority Awareness Programming

 Minority Awareness Programming (M.A.P.)
-This club on the Daniel campus focuses on the issues within a minority race/population.
+This club was founded on the Daniel Campus.
+M.A.P. focuses on the issues within a minority race/population.
 Established in 2006, M.A.P. sponsors an annual African-American History month program.
 In addition, M.A.P. raises fund raises annually for charitable organizations across the globe.
 M.A.P. membership is open to all students at SVCC.
-Please visit your Student Activities Coordinator for more information about thisorganization.
+Please visit your Student Activities Coordinator for more information about this organization.

 Advisor: Sandra Bacon

 To provide a means for students to broaden their knowledge of transfer procedures by attending various events, encouraging participation in activities, on-and off-campus, and extending their knowledge of transfer procedures.
 Open membership.

 The Gaming Club was founded in 2014 to provide opportunities for those interested in video games and board games.
 The club hosts several gaming tournaments and host weekly gaming sessions.
 Find them on facebook at SVCC Gaming Club.